fjkz/tt-runner/doc/en/README.md

 - `--only` option runs only operations that have specified ID numbers.
 Note that preconditioning and postconditioning are not automatically executed.
 - `--skip` option skips operations that have specified ID numbers.

-## Enhancing the Quality of Test Suites
+## Enhancing Quality of Test Suites

 Each test should be independent.
 For enhancing independency, `tt-runner` randomizes the order of running tests with `--randomize` option. `tt-runner` shuffles the order of tests in the same directory.
 The random seed is printed at the summary message.
 We can assign a random seed with `--randomize` option for repeatablity.